UFAL-DSG/tgen/README.md

 * Ondřej Dušek and Filip Jurčíček (2016): Sequence-to-Sequence Generation for Spoken Dialogue via Deep Syntax Trees and Strings.
 In _Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics_, Berlin, Germany.

-If you use or refer to the context-aware improved seq2seq genration, please cite [this paper](http://www.sigdial.org/workshops/conference17/proceedings/pdf/SIGDIAL22.pdf):
+If you use or refer to the context-aware improved seq2seq generation, please cite [this paper](http://www.sigdial.org/workshops/conference17/proceedings/pdf/SIGDIAL22.pdf):

 * Ondřej Dušek and Filip Jurčíček (2016): A Context-aware Natural Language Generator for Dialogue Systems.
 In _Proceedings of the 17th Annual Meeting of the Special Interest Group on Discourse and Dialogue_, Los Angeles, CA, USA.